piotrfijol/Isntagram/README.md

 ## Installation

 If you'd want to test the project yourself there is quite a few things that need to be done.
 I'm assuming you have [Node](https://nodejs.org/en/) and git on your computer.
-I'll also assume nd that you a [cloudinary](https://cloudinary.com/) account and mongodb database up and running.
+I'll also assume that you a [cloudinary](https://cloudinary.com/) account and mongodb database up and running.

 Firstly clone the repository